 Installing Apache is not a big deal now.
-Follow below list of commands to install, enable and start Apache webserver.
+Follow the below list of commands to install, enable, and start Apache webserver.

 Setting up Mysql in LAMP

-MariaDB is mysql database we will be installing here.
-Use below commands to install and start MariaDB.
+MariaDB is a MySQL database we will be installing here.
+Use the below commands to install and start MariaDB.

 Secure your MariaDB setup by running below command –